Zack Snyder's Justice League: Plot

-Thousands of years ago, Apokoliptian warlord Darkseid and his Parademons attempt to invade Earth using the combined energies of three Mother Boxes to form "The Unity", a phenomenon which would instantly devastate Earth and terraform it into a copy of their homeworld.
+Thousands of years ago, Apokoliptian warlord Darkseid and his Parademons attempt to invade Earth using the combined energies of three Mother Boxes to form "the Unity", an event that would instantly devastate Earth and xenoform it into a copy of their homeworld.
 This would allow Darkseid to harvest the Anti-Life Equation, a secret power capable of controlling all sentient free will in the multiverse, from the planet unchallenged.
 However, the invasion is foiled by an alliance of the Old Gods, Amazons, Atlanteans, humanity, and extraterrestrial beings.
-The Mother Boxes are then separated and hidden in different locations.
+The Mother Boxes are divided between the Amazons, Atlanteans, and humans, hidden in different locations.

 Millennia later, Superman's death following the battle with Doomsday (Note: As depicted in Batman v Superman: Dawn of Justice (2016)) reactivates the Boxes.
 This attracts Steppenwolf, Darkseid's disgraced lieutenant who seeks to regain his favor.
 Steppenwolf reaches Themyscira through a portal and fights to obtain the Amazons' Mother Box.
 Diana Prince informs Bruce Wayne, as the two seek to form a team of metahumans to protect the planet.
 After failing to recruit Arthur Curry, Bruce locates Barry Allen, who joins enthusiastically.

 Diana locates Victor Stone, who joins after his father, Silas, and other S.T.A.R.
 Labs employees are kidnapped by Parademons seeking humanity's Mother Box.
 Steppenwolf kills Atlantean guards and takes their Mother Box, forcing Arthur to join the group.
 Victor retrieves the last Mother Box, which he had hidden.
 He reveals his father used it to rebuild his body after a car accident, explaining that the Boxes can rearrange matter.
 The group realizes they could resurrect Superman using the Box.
-The team exhumes Clark Kent's body and places it in a Kryptonian ship.
-(Note: As seen first in Man of Steel (2013)) They successfully resurrect him, but Clark fails to remember who he is, so attacks the group.
-Lois Lane arrives and placates him, then they go together to Clark's family home in Smallville, allowing him to regain his memories.
+They exhumes Clark Kent's body and place it in a Kryptonian ship.
+(Note: As depicted in Man of Steel (2013)) They successfully resurrect him, but Clark fails to remember who he is and attacks the group.
+Lois Lane arrives and placates him, and they go together to Clark's family home in Smallville, allowing him to regain his memories.
 Steppenwolf retrieves the last Mother Box, but not before Victor's father sacrifices himself to supercharge it with laser heat, allowing Victor to track it.
-Without Superman, the five heroes travel to the abandoned Russian city Pozharnov, where Steppenwolf aims to form the Unity.
+Without Superman, the five heroes travel to the abandoned Russian city of Pozharnov, where Steppenwolf aims to form the Unity.